mac-can/RusokuCAN.dylib/README.md

 For reasons unknown to me, the artifacts build with Xcode detect the TouCAN USB adapter only under macOS 10.15 (Catalina) and higher.
 The artifacts build by Makefile also detect the adapter under macOS 10.13 (High Sierra).
-So I hope that the artifacts build by Makefile are backward compatible up to version 10.6 (Mountain Lion) of the world´s mostest advanced OS.
+So I hope that the artifacts build by Makefile are backward compatible down to version 10.6 (Mountain Lion) of the world´s mostest advanced OS.

 ### MacCAN-Core Repo